bcrafton/NeuralNetwork/README.md

 # NeuralNetwork
 C implementation for Neural network from Stanford's machine learning course on Coursera.
 ### Compilation
-This is written for gcc c compiler.
+This is written for gcc.

 It can be compiled with the following shell command: </br>
 **gcc main.c matrix.c matrix_util.c NeuralNetwork.c vector.c -lm**